pineapplemachine/nodechat/readme.md

 Body may contain `limit` and/or `offset` to control pagination.
 `limit` is clamped at a maximum of 50 messages.

+- `/search`

+Retrieve messages from channels or private conversations using a case-insensitive search term.
+Either the body must contain a `session_id` or the headers an `X-Access-Token` representing a valid session ID acquired at registration or login.
+Body must contain `search_string`, indicating the term to search for.
+Body must contain `channel_names` and/or `private_usernames`, which are
+arrays indicating channels and private conversations to search in.
+Body may contain `limit` and/or `offset` to control pagination.
+`limit` is clamped at a maximum of 50 messages.

 ## Websocket server protocol

 Every message sent to or from the socket server must be a valid JSON string